 Maryland has recognized same-sex marriages since January 1, 2013, and has honored same-sex marriages performed in other jurisdictions since 2010.
 Even before same-sex marriages could be performed in Maryland, the state’s highest court ruled that same-sex couples legally married in another state could divorce in Maryland.

-But to obtain a divorce in Maryland, you have to meet the state’s residency requirements.
-And the fact that many states still fail to recognize same-sex marriages has led many LGBT couples to marry in states other than those in which they regularly reside.
+But, to obtain a divorce in Maryland, you have to meet the state’s residency requirements.
+And, the fact that many states still fail to recognize same-sex marriages has led many LGBT couples to marry in states other than those in which they regularly reside.
 That can create complications with state residency requirements when same-sex spouses decide to divorce.
-The family law attorneys at Haspel & McLeod, P.C. are dedicated to meeting the legal needs of LGBT couples.
+Our family law attorneys at McLeod, Weschler & Yeager, P.C., are dedicated to meeting the legal needs of LGBT couples.

 Maryland offers fault-based and no-fault divorces.
 The primary difference is that a no-fault divorce requires a 12-month separation before divorce, while a fault-based divorce does not.
 For a fault-based divorce, you must have one or more grounds, which include:

 With respect to all grounds for divorce, the divorce will not be granted based on your and your spouse’s testimony alone.
 You must present other evidence, which can include the testimony of another witness or witnesses.
 If you can’t prove one of the fault-based grounds for divorce, you must go the no-fault route after an uninterrupted 12-month separation.
 You can file for divorce based on a 12-month separation even if your spouse does not consent to the divorce.

 Do You Still Meet The Residency Rules If You Move After You File?